tumaer/SciML/_sources/lecture/rnn.md

 h = [ h_{t}^{\rightarrow}, h_{t}^{\leftarrow} ].
 $$ (rnn_bidir_h)

-One has to then average pool over these states to arrive at the predictive model
+One has to then average the pool over these states to arrive at the predictive model

 $$
 \begin{align}